 You need perfection to a healthy amount.
-And especially when writing your first book, this will be a trait that will take you to a limit as you will write and rewrite and rewrite in a seemingly never-ending loop.
+And especially when you start writing your first book, this will be a trait that will take you to a limit as you will write and rewrite and rewrite in a seemingly never-ending loop.
 It will get better, believe me.
 And there is a stage when you’ll need to label your book “good enough” to let it go, as it’ll never be perfect.
 But you need to love the process of transforming the story into the best it can be by accepting critique and rewriting.

 TIPP: Hire an editor.
 This will transform your writing.
-Also, make sure you always read books for writers – here’s a library of my favourites.
+Also, make sure you always read books for writers – here’s a library of my favorites.
 I hired my editor from Reedsy and can only recommend it!

 10. The love of uniqueness

 We copy and steal for inspiration.
 But the readers don’t want to listen to the same predictable story over and over again.
 Don’t be afraid to bring in your own uniqueness.
-Nobody can write the story your write, so don’t desperately try to be like someone else.
+Nobody can write the story you write, so don’t desperately try to be like someone else.
 Be you.

-TIPP: Find your own voice, study creative writing and storytelling principles.
+TIPP: Find your own voice, study creative writing, and storytelling principles.
 Don’t try to be like someone else!